 println!("x = {}, y = {}", x, y);

-This seems to contradict what we just learned: we don’t have a call to clone, but x is still valid, and wasn’t moved into y.
+But this code seems to contradict what we just learned: we don’t have a call to clone, but x is still valid and wasn’t moved into y.

-This is because types like integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
+The reason is that types like integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
 That means there’s no reason we would want to prevent x from being valid after we create the variable y.
 In other words, there’s no difference between deep and shallow copying here, so calling clone wouldn’t do anything differently from the usual shallow copying and we can leave it out.

-Rust has a special annotation called the Copy trait that we can place on types like these (we’ll talk more about traits in Chapter 10).
+Rust has a special annotation called the Copy trait that we can place on types like integers that are stored on the stack (we’ll talk more about traits in Chapter 10).
 If a type has the Copy trait, an older variable is still usable after assignment.
-Rust will not let us annotate a type with the Copy trait if the type, or any of its parts, has implemented the Drop trait.
-If the type needs something special to happen when the value goes out of scope and we add the Copy annotation to that type, we will get a compile-time error.
+Rust won’t let us annotate a type with the Copy trait if the type, or any of its parts, has implemented the Drop trait.
+If the type needs something special to happen when the value goes out of scope and we add the Copy annotation to that type, we’ll get a compile time error.

-PROD: Check
+PROD: Check xref

 So what types are Copy?
-You can check the documentation for the given type to be sure, but as a rule of thumb, any group of simple scalar values can be Copy, and nothing that requires allocation or is some form of resource is Copy.
-Here’s some of the types that are Copy:
+You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can be Copy, and nothing that requires allocation or is some form of resource is Copy.
+Here are some of the types that are Copy:

-All of the integer types, like u32.
+All the integer types, like u32.

 The boolean type, bool, with values true and false.

-All of the floating point types, like f64.
+All the floating point types, like f64.

-Tuples, but only if they contain types which are also Copy. (i32, i32) is Copy, but (i32, String) is not.
+Tuples, but only if they contain types that are also Copy. (i32, i32) is Copy, but (i32, String) is not.

 Ownership and Functions

 The semantics for passing a value to a function are similar to assigning a value to a variable.
 Passing a variable to a function will move or copy, just like assignment.
-Here’s an example, with some annotations showing where variables go into and out of scope:
+Listing 4-7 has an example with some annotations showing where variables go into and out of scope:

 Filename: src/main.rs